Eisenhower Expressway outbound lanes shut down for shooting investigation on West Side

 LIVE TRAFFIC: Check out conditions on our live traffic map

+Police said they received a call of a person shot at 3:52 a.m. in the outbound lanes of I-290 at Homan Avenue.

+The victim suffered non-life-threatening injuries and was transported to an area hospital, police said.

-Traffic is being diverted at Homan Avenue.
+Outbound traffic is being diverted off the expressway at Homan Avenue.
 Possible detours include Roosevelt Road to the south, the Randolph Washington corridor or Lake Street.

 Further details on the shooting were not immediately available.